 Welchman, Lynn (2005) 'Developments on 'crimes of honour' in Jordan'.
 In: Welchman, Lynn and Hossain, Sara, (eds.), 'Honour': Crimes, Paradigms and Violence against Women.
 London: Zed Books, pp 199-208.

 Welchman, Lynn (2005) 'Criminal Law: Overview'.
 In: Joseph, Suad, (ed.), Encyclopaedia of Women and Islamic Cultures Vol. II: Family, law and politics.
 Leiden: Brill, Netherlands, pp 388-402.

 Welchman, Lynn (2000) 'The Middle East Peace Process and the Rule of Law: Irreconcilable Objectives?'.
-In: E, eds and Yamani, M, (eds.), The Rule of Law in the Middle East and the Islamic World.
-IB Tauris, pp 51-65,.
+In: Cotran, Eugene and Yamani, Mai, (eds.), The Rule of Law in the Middle East and the Islamic World.
+London: IB Tauris, pp 51-65,.